 Scrap heap: Also known as the waiver wire.
 A term used in Draft to describe a pool of free agents.

 Set and forget: Selecting a player with confidence, knowing they will be a season-long keeper without causing any frustration.
-A set and forget ruck strategy is being used by many coaches this year.
-Selecting Gawn and Grundy from the start.
+A set and forget ruck strategy was used by many coaches last year by selecting Tim English and Rowan Marshall.

 Sideways trade: When you straight swap a player for another player of equal value.
 Often used over the bye period to prevent your team from scoring zeroes.

 Sleeper or slider: Terms that refer to players who may get forgotten about on Draft day and selected as a steal in late rounds.